paragon1234/Multi-Class-Calssification/README.md

 ## Model Architecture and Training Strategy

-### 1. Other importent things to change/check in multiclass (compared to binary classification):
+### 1. Important things to change/check in multiclass (compared to binary classification):

 Set class_mode='categorical' in the generator() function(s).